kaplanz/rugby/docs/MEMORY.md

 # Memory

-The following is a detailed diagram of Game Boy's memory architecture [^sono].
+The following is a detailed diagram of Game Boy's memory architecture.[^sono]

 ```mermaid
 graph TD